programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 ```

 After clicking next, Refine should automatically identify the content as a CSV with the correct parsing options.
-Add a descriptive *Project name* at the top right and click *Create project*.
+Add the *Project name* "ChronAm" at the top right and click *Create project*.

 {% include figure.html caption="Create project" filename="refine-start-project.png" %}